object Task extends TaskInstances with Serializable

 should be set to

-driven loops to be auto-cancelable.
-Defaults tofalse
+truein case you wantflatMapdriven loops to be auto-cancelable.
+Defaults tofalse.

 -